bcgov/gcpe-hub/README.md

 6. Debug

 ##### LOCAL_MEDIA_STORAGE Preprocessor Symbol
 There is a [define preprocessor symbol](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives/preprocessor-define) (LOCAL_MEDIA_STORAGE).
 This controls whether the application uses local storage (filesystem and database) or Azure Cloud based storage.
 By default, this is _NOT_ defined and will use Azure Cloud Storage.
+This only matters if the Legacy News / Release Management application is used.
+See [News / Release Management Configuration](#news--release-management-configuration)

 This can be added to the [Project](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/define-compiler-option) (Gcpe.Hub.Legacy.Website) Properties...
 Build -> Conditional compilation symbols.